grabbles/grabbit/README.md

 ## Overview

-Grabbit is a lightweight Python 2 and 3 package for simple queries over filenames within a project.
+Grabbit is a lightweight Python 3 package for simple queries over filenames within a project.
 It's geared towards projects or applications with highly structured filenames that allow useful queries to be performed without having to inspect the file metadata or contents.

 ## Installation